Queen's Radio: History

-In 2009 the station made headlines when it aired an advert for reducing carbon emissions which Sammy Wilson had banned from being broadcast in Northern Ireland.

-In late 2009 the station pulled its Medium Wave transmission but continued to broadcast via its online player available from the station's website.
+In 2006, the station was granted a licence to broadcast using Medium Wave to the Elms BT9 Accommodation village in South Belfast.
+In 2009 the station made headlines when it aired an advert for reducing carbon emissions, which Sammy Wilson had banned from being broadcast in Northern Ireland.
+In late 2009, the station pulled its Medium Wave transmission but continued to broadcast via its online player available from the station's website.

-Since 2020 Queen’s Radio have been part of the SRA, representing 1 of only 2 stations in the NI region.
+Since 2020, Queen’s Radio have been part of the SRA, being the only affiliate station in the NI region.
+Around this time, it has also since moved into the Student's Union building, and gave a larger focus towards The Scoop and QRTV, and student-produced podcasts.

-Currently, the station is managed by Hebe Lawson (Station Manager) and Emma Gibson (Deputy Station Manager).
+Currently, the station is managed by Jonathan McBride (station manager) and Fiona MacIntyre (deputy station manager).

+Departments

+Queen's Radio currently operates under 7 departments and 3 brands.
+Among these are The Scoop (news and current affairs) and QRTV (visuals, editing) which operate as autonomous departments, producing their own content.